Ah, San Francisco. A relatively small city (only 7 square miles!), but with a huge personality.

 Tip: If you’re from out of town, you should know: You can call San Francisco “The City”.
-But never (ever!) call it “Frisco”. <insert cringe emoji>
+But never (ever!) call it “Frisco”. 🥴

 If you’re looking for all things San Francisco tourism, head over to Fisherman’s Wharf at the northern edge of North Beach.
-Here you will find all the seafood you could desire and can also hop on a ferry to zip around the bay or explore Alcatraz.
+Here you will find all the seafood you could want, and you can also hop on a ferry to zip around the bay or explore Alcatraz.

 Buena Vista Cafe

 It’s right on the bustling corner of Beach and Hyde in Fisherman’s Wharf.